 Of, By, From?
-The Swedish Preposition “Av” Posted by Chelsea B on May 27, 2020 in Culture, Grammar, Swedish Language, The Swedish blog team, Vocabulary
+The Swedish Preposition “Av” Posted by Chelsea B on May 27, 2020 in Culture, Grammar, Swedish Language, Vocabulary

 Prepositions are tricky parts of speech to master.
 I’ve covered this topic before with i and på, but there are plenty more for us to dissect!
 Attempting to translate prepositions directly from your native language into Swedish often doesn’t pan out.
 Sometimes the preposition is the same, sometimes not, sometimes you don’t even need a preposition.
 Today, we’ll cover the Swedish preposition av, and its various uses.

 The best way to master prepositions is to memorize their proper use in your target language, rather than of obsessing over the literal, word for word translation.
 The Swedish preposition av can mean “by”, “off”, “from,” and “of”, and it may surprise you in its application.
 For example, In English you may say, “We received the present from Henrik.”
 English speakers think, “Great!
 I can use the preposition från here!”
 You could, but most often “receiving a gift” craves the preposition av.

 “Vi fick presenten av Henrik.”